 GetYourGuide

 GetYourGuide is an online marketplace for booking travel activities and experiences.
 With a wide variety of tours, activities, and attractions available in destinations around the world, GetYourGuide makes it easy to find and book unique experiences for your next trip.
-From city sightseeing tours and food and wine tastings to outdoor adventures and cultural experiences, GetYourGuide has something for every type of traveller.
-With a user-friendly website and mobile app, and a commitment to customer satisfaction, GetYourGuide is a top choice for travellers seeking memorable and authentic experiences.
+From city sightseeing tours and food and wine tastings to outdoor adventures and cultural experiences, GetYourGuide has something for every type of traveler.
+With a user-friendly website and mobile app, and a commitment to customer satisfaction, GetYourGuide is a top choice for travelers seeking memorable and authentic experiences.
 Book your activities for Phi Phi islands on GetYourGuide.

 Hotel Tonight

 Here you will find last-minute discounts on vacancies from hotels.
 This is an amazingly simple app, and it doesn’t take long to book a room.
 You may search in each town for sights and maps.
-Furthermore, you can check the reviews and photos of other travellers in order to be sure about the reliability of each hotel.
+Furthermore, you can check the reviews and photos of other travelers in order to be sure about the reliability of each hotel.
 It also has a 24/7 customer service.
 If you’re stuck somewhere and you need a room desperately, this is the perfect app for you.

 City Maps 2Go

-Maps for travelling, hiking, mountain cycling, and many other activities.
+Maps for traveling, hiking, mountain cycling, and many other activities.
 A necessary app for every adventure, activity, or touring abroad.
 You may only download one map per country, whereas it was possible to download two in the past.
 For an additional map, you need to pay.

 You can mark all the places of interest on the map you have downloaded.
 Whether they are sights, shops, or restaurants, you can use the directions guide to get there.
 The great advantage of this app is that you don’t need to have an internet connection, although it might get stuck a few times.
 Nevertheless, it is quite a reliable and useful app.